muarshad01/Inference-Engg/Lectures/Lecture-10.md

 #### Far Reaching Consequences
 * A Suttle way of manipulation, which is impossible to detect!
 How would you detect these soft signals (also called **subliminal learning** - innocuous looking data might have hidden signals in data - that might transfer behavioral traits).**
 * This can have political consequence also for Nations to enforce their powers and preferences.
 What if it is transmited through models now or through Social Engineering.

 ***

-* Preference enters in the prompt.
-* We're training against Data not model
-* In FineTuning, we train on Data generated from a Model, which has preferences injected through prompts.
-* After what point these preferences are carried through the trained model.

-***